Hebrew Home of Greater Washington

 Yes.
 Upon review of our infection plan, policies and procedures, the Maryland Department of Health opened our residences to new admissions on April 21, 2020 providing that the new resident tests negative for COVID-19.

 Only essential personnel continue to work on-site.
-Some team members work remotely.
+Some associates work remotely.
 Other services, such as salon services, are temporarily closed.
-Team members are encouraged to stay home if they are experiencing any COVID-19 related symptoms and are screened before their shift to be able to start their workday.
+Associates are encouraged to stay home if they are experiencing any COVID-19 related symptoms and are screened before their shift to be able to start their workday.

 Employees are asked to disclose if they are working in another nursing home and to choose which they are going to work in for the duration of this pandemic.